 The EWG specifically has a long history of capitalizing on fear.
 For example, they used to promote the idea that vaccines cause autism, which was based off a study that essentially hinged on parents’ memories and fraud.

-Even though the study was partially retracted in 2004 and fully retracted in 2010, there was misinformation on mercury causing autism on the EWG website until 2013.
+Even though the study was partially retracted in 2004 and fully retracted in 2010, there was misinformation on mercury in vaccines causing autism on the EWG website until 2013.

 A survey done by the Society of Toxicology asked 937 members what they thought about particular concepts.
 92% of their respondents disagreed with the idea that “any level of exposure is unacceptable for chemicals that have been identified as carcinogens, mutagens, or reproductive toxicants”, which is pretty much the methodology that the EWG uses: if it’s in the ingredient list, it’s bad.
 79% of respondents also believed the EWG overstates health risks.